wandb/docs/docs/guides/registry/configure_registry.md

 | Organization | Anyone in the organization can view the registry. |
 | Restricted   | Only invited organization members can access the registry.|

-Core registries have organization visibility.
+A core registry has organization visibility.
 You can not change the visibility of a core registry.

 A custom registry can have either organization or restricted visibility.
 You can change the visibility of a custom registry from organization to restricted.
 However, you can not change a custom registry's visibility from restricted to organization visibility.